Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 You can find this acupoint by applying pressure along the side of the foot until you get to the depression point on the middle side of the foot, near the ball of the foot.

-Tai Bai is said to provide relief mostly revolving around the digestive system – stomachache, vomiting, diarrhea, dysentery as well as abdominal distension.
+Tai Bai is said to provide calmness mostly revolving around the digestive system.

 • Tai Xi